guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 #### pointTest.cpp

-This is not the final version of the test file.
+*ps: This is not the final version of the test file.*

 ```c++
 #define CATCH_CONFIG_MAIN